ta3map/Feature-Extractor/README.md

 [Download link](https://disk.yandex.ru/d/QNL7aZe7rltaDg)
 # Measurements
 Select the object that interests you.
 Here, for example, is the face of a monkey.
-Next, if the image name already has a category name, you don't need to select a category.
 ![GitHub Logo](/screenshots/screen1.png)
+Next, if the image name already has a category name in it, you don't need to select a category.

 Select the features.
 Here, we denote that it is a monkey.

+- [x] monkey ~~(other animal)~~

 Secondly, we note that it is a face of a monkey.

+- [x] face ~~(non-face)~~

 We don't mark it as a baby, because it's an adult monkey.

+- [ ] ~~baby~~ (adult)

 ![GitHub Logo](/screenshots/screen2.png)

 ## Add Object
 To add an object, click "Add Object".
 It will appear in the results table.
-Here in the table, features are saved - this is a monkey, this is a face, this is an adult monkey.
-Also marked here is the area that this selection occupies (Area) and the total area of the entire image (Image area).
-These last columns are always present in the table.
+Here in the table, features are saved - this is a monkey (monkey = 1), this is a face (face = 1), this is an adult monkey (baby = 0).
+Also the area of this selection is calculated (Area) and the total area of the entire image (Image area).
+These last columns are always in the table.
 ![GitHub Logo](/screenshots/screen3.png)

 ## Delete object